the-riptide/laravel-dynamic-dashboard/readme.md

 This package works well together with the <code> the-riptide/laravel-dynamic-text </code> package, which lets you inline texts into the database from the front so that admin users can immediately edit it from the dashboard.

 With this package, it becomes easy to set up most dashboards.
 There is no need to create dashboard views, controllers, models, or migrations.
-All you need to do is migrate once, then set up single file in a specific folder where you specify the fields and the index.
+All you need to do is migrate once, then set up single file in a specific folder where you specify the model fields, what you'll show on the index, the relationships and function calls.

 That done, the package will take care of the rest.

-Note that this package is in Alpha.
+Note that this package is in Beta.
 Many features are still being developed.
 Tests have also not been set up.

-Also, instead of only one model being called to (e.g. an Article model) this package instead uses a model per field (e.g. a text model), which are then linked together as a linked list.
+Also, instead of only one model being called to (e.g. an Article model) this package instead uses a model per field (e.g. a string model) and links these together as a linked list.

 This has the disadvantage that a lot more database calls will be made than usual.
-As such, at current it unsuitable for high-traffic projects.
+Though there is some caching which helps reduce this overhead, the package remains unsuitable for high-traffic projects.
 Instead, it's much more suitable to simpler websites where traffic will be in the hundreds per day rather than the thousands.

 There are plans to reduce the database calls in the future so that the package will also work well with higher traffic sites.